JackBro/AiOqwingraph/ReadMe.md

 3. Added a option to open a gdl file

 ### Known issues
-    GWinGraph32 will not run without a file name from the command line. my solution is to script a launcher with a default gdl file loading large files night take time Scaling is a problem on large graphs, ie 4K plus nodes. the jump will not always be centered
+    GWinGraph32 will not run without a file name from the command line. my solution is to script a launcher with a default gdl file loading large files might take time Scaling is a problem on large graphs, ie 4K plus nodes. the jump will not always be centered

 ### Possible future work
 1. Add a list view of all nodes to modify parameters